Ruff9/Documentation/README.md

 # Documentation

 I'm a beginner at programming, I try to learn in an efficient way.
 Entering a new field does not only require technical knowledge.
 Every profession has a cultural background, which is critical to understand if you want to do things right.
-This file is an attempt to define the culture of the programming field.
+This is a collection of cultural material in the programming field.

 ##Starting